MINISTRY IN MOTIONDiscovering, creating, and incubating community collaborations that address pervasive social challenges.

 In partnership with Rev. Eric Elnes and the Convergence Network, we are creating an open collaboration based on the Phoenix Affirmations to breathe new life and relevance in congregations across the U.S.

-Janie Spahr and Floyd Thompkins Speaking Event
+Floyd Thompkins Speaking Event

 Shifts Happen Lectures

 We are constantly bringing together some of the brightest innovators to inspire, equip and connect you with like minded leaders.
 Check out our Events page to register for upcoming activities, including our free Shifts Happen lectures, a lecture and discussion series featuring leading scholars and activists.

 Our Collaborative Seminars are a unique combination of academic coursework, on the ground activism, and cohort based dialogue that will help you foster justice, peace and thriving community in your local context.
 Plus, to make the seminars available to leaders around the world, we offer all of them in an interactive online format.

 Our community blog, A Fabulous Place, seeks to bring together those who feel marginalized, but refuse to be bullied.
 It is a forum where LGBTQ individuals, people of color, immigrant communities, women, those with differing levels of ability and countless others who have been targeted by hateful rhetoric, action and policy can resist through written and spoken word, art and music.

 Above: Rev. Dr. D. Mark Wilson, a principle team member for Project Trust, leads a community workshop.
 The Marin Independent Journal recently highlighted Project Trust, the Center's partnership with Kaiser Permanente to study and close the gap between spiritual...read more

 The Center for Innovation in Ministry at San Francisco Theological Seminary is excited to announce the launch of This We Affirm.
 Formerly the Living Lectionary, This We Affirm is a crowd-sourced online resource hub for progressive Christians.
 Organized around The...read more